A Guide to the BC Economy and Labour Market

 The manufacturing sector has lost ground since 1990

 The manufacturing industry has seen its fortunes rise and fall during the last decade and a half.
 The industry lost a lot of ground during the 1990s, with its share of GDP dropping about two percentage points.
-The decline was briefly reversed after the turn of the century but the industry has since resumed its downward path as some key players, including wood and paper producers, have faced challenges in recent years.
+The decline was briefly reversed after the turn of the century18 but the industry has since resumed its downward path as some key players, including wood and paper producers, have faced challenges in recent years.
 Manufacturing now accounts for a smaller share of both GDP and employment than was the case in 1990.

 Manufacturing is becoming less resource-oriented